 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 Common Spike Rush is an Aquatic Plant Suitable for Wet Soils, Water Ponds, and Aquariums

-Eleocharis Palustris, otherwise known as the "Common Spikerush," is a species of perennial wildflower in the Cyperaceae family.
-This flower family is incredibly extensive with over 5,500 known species.
-These flowers are native to European wetlands, North Africa, Northern and Central Asia, and North America.
-The common spike rush cannot be easily distinguished from its close relatives.
+Eleocharis Palustris, otherwise known as the "Common Spikerush," is a perennial wildflower species in the Cyperaceae family.
+This flower family is pervasive, with over 5,500 known species.
+These flowers are native to European wetlands, North Africa, Northern and Central Asia, and North America; You cannot easily distinguish common spike rush from its close relatives.
 Common Spike rush flowers are tall, triangular shoots of grass with intricate triangular cross-sections of leaves that spiral in three layers giving the illusion of a spike.
 Although these flowers are very versatile in their living environment, they are most commonly found in wetlands and swamps.

-This plant can also be planted around a water garden for a bold statement.
-It loves moist, wet soil and can grow in soggy, bogs or around wetland areas.
+You can plant this plant around a water garden for a bold statement.
+It loves moist, wet soil and can grow in soggy bogs or around wetland areas.
 They are super thin elongated spikes that grow in bunches or clumps.
 The spikes can fully grow underwater till they eventually submerge to the water surface, reaching up to four feet.
-This plant can be used as a beautiful accent for your aquarium and offers a fish habitat similar to that of a real pond.
-Each spike bears a ripe single-seeded fruit at the tip of their stems during late summer.
+Common spike rush can be used as a beautiful accent for your aquarium and offers a fish habitat similar to that of a natural pond.
+Each spike bears a ripe single-seeded fruit at the tip of its stems during late summer.
 The fruit may bear golden yellow and is nutritional for birds.
 These rushes are low maintenance and thrive with minimal effort from owners.